-5.5.7.1 Statements of account and all existing accounting records must be preserved for at least 6 years from the end of the financial year in which they are made, or for such longer period as may be required by HMRC or other relevant body.
+5.7.7.1 Statements of account and all existing accounting records must be preserved for at least six years from the end of the financial year in which they are made, or for such longer period as may be required by HMRC or other relevant body.

-5.5.8 Payment of the membership subscription SV
+5.7.8 Payment of the membership subscription ^{sv}

-- 5.5.8.1 In order to meet the costs of UK Headquarters services to the movement and the costs of organising and administering The Scout Association, and to meet The Scout Association's obligations to World Scouting, the Board of Trustees of The Scout Association requires a UK Headquarters Membership Subscription to be paid for each member aged under 18.
-SV - The amount of the membership subscription is decided annually by the Board of Trustees.
-SV - 5.5.8.2 In addition, to meet local costs, the local Group, District and County may charge a membership subscription. - 5.5.8.3 Every Group, District and County is responsible for the collection and payment of the UK Headquarters membership subscriptions and any Country, County and District subscriptions in accordance with the numbers returned on the annual census return. - Payments should be remitted to the District Treasurer, County Treasurer or Country/UK Headquarters not later than the date annually notified locally. - 5.5.8.4 Membership subscriptions may be collected from youth members or their parents by a method decided by the relevant Trustee Board. - 5.5.8.5 The Group, District and County is encouraged to use the Gift Aid scheme for subscription payments. - 5.5.8.6 The amount of the UK Headquarters membership subscription decided by the UK Headquarters Board of Trustees applies to the whole of the United Kingdom, and The Scout Association members overseas.
+5.7.8.1 In order to meet the costs of UK Headquarters services to the movement and the costs of organising and administering The Scout Association, and to meet The Scout Association's obligations to World Scouting, the Board of Trustees of The Scout Association requires a UK Headquarters Membership Subscription to be paid for each member aged under 18. ^{SV}

+The amount of the membership subscription is decided annually by the Scout Association's Board of Trustees. $^{\rm sv}$

+- 5.7.8.2 In addition, to meet local costs, the local Group, District and County may charge a membership subscription. - 5.7.8.3 Every Group, District and County is responsible for the collection and payment of the UK Headquarters membership subscriptions and any Country, County and District subscriptions in accordance with the numbers returned on the annual census return.

+Payments should be remitted to the District Treasurer, County Treasurer or Country/UK Headquarters not later than the date annually notified locally.

+- 5.7.8.4 Membership subscriptions may be collected from youth members or their parents by a method decided by the relevant Trustee Board. - 5.7.8.5 Each Group, District and County is strongly encouraged to use the Gift Aid scheme for membership subscription payments made by UK taxpayers. - 5.7.8.6 The amount of the UK Headquarters membership subscription decided by the UK Headquarters Board of Trustees applies to the whole of the United Kingdom, and all members of The Scout Association who live outside the United Kingdom.

-The Board of Trustees will decide what proportion, if any, is to be retained by the Country Councils of Northern Ireland, Scotland and Wales towards the costs of their own Country Headquarters services.
+The UK Board of Trustees decides what proportion, if any, of the membership subscription is to be retained by the Country Councils of Northern Ireland, Scotland and Wales towards the costs of their own Country Headquarters services.

-5.5.9 Fundraising
+5.7.9 Fundraising

-- 5.5.9.1 In order to maintain its work and to generate all that is needed to implement its training programme, the Scout movement has to support itself financially.
+5.7.9.1 In order to maintain its work and to generate all that is needed to implement its training programme, the Scout movement has to support itself financially.

-Groups, Districts and Counties are expected to generate sufficient funds to carry out their own programme of activities. - 5.5.9.2 Fundraising carried out on behalf of Scouting must be conducted in accordance with the principles embodied in the Scout Promise and Law. - 5.5.9.3 Within the provisions of this policy the methods of fundraising may be chosen so long as they are consistent with the Movement's reputation and good standing. - 5.5.9.4 Fundraising conducted on behalf of Scouting may be by any means not forbidden by law, and which is acceptable to the local community, provided that: - a) the proceeds of the activity go wholly to the work of the Group, District or County or, in the case of joint activities with other organisations, that part of the proceeds allotted to the Group, District or County is wholly applied to the work of the Group - b) it does not encourage the habit of gambling. - 5.5.9.5 Public collections of money are allowed provided that the legislation regarding age, action and location of collectors is complied with.
+Groups, Districts and Counties are expected to generate sufficient funds to carry out their own programme of activities.

+- 5.7.9.2 Fundraising carried out on behalf of the Scouts must be conducted in accordance with the principles embodied in the Scout Promise and Law. - 5.7.9.3 Within the provisions of this policy the methods of fundraising may be chosen so long as they are consistent with the Movement's reputation and good standing. - 5.7.9.4 Fundraising conducted on behalf of the Scouts may be by any means not forbidden by law, and which is acceptable to the local community, provided that: - a) the proceeds of the activity go wholly to the work of the Group, District or County or, in the case of joint activities with other organisations, that part of the proceeds allotted to the Group, District or County is wholly applied to the work of the Group - b) it does not encourage the habit of gambling. - 5.7.9.5 Public collections of money are allowed provided that the legislation regarding age, action and location of collectors is complied with. - Chapter 5 Local governance and finance of sections, Groups, Districts, Counties March 2024 edition of POR